aumouvantsillage/Vermicel-CPU-Racket/README.md

 * `signal.rkt`: an implementation of hardware signals as data streams.
 * `logic.rkt`: helpers to manipulate fixed-width binary data.

-To integrate Virgule in a system, you can use these modules:
+To integrate Virgule in a system, you can use:

-* `memory.rkt`: memory component descriptions.
+* `memory.rkt`: memory components.
 * `device.rkt`: helpers to represent devices in the address map.

-RISC-V programs can be created using this module:
+These modules can help create programs and analyze the behavior of a system:

 * `assembler.rkt`: functions to generate machine code from assembly programs written as S-expressions.
+* `vcd.rkt`: output signals to VCD (Value Change Dump) files.

 The `examples` folder shows how a simple computer system can be described and run with a small program: